ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ## Breakdown by Browser

-Let's also create a chart depicting the overall breakdown of Browsers.
+Let's also create a chart depicting the overall breakdown of browsers.

 Jump back to Discover by clicking `Discover` in the left-hand navigation pane.